B: Breakfast | L: Lunch | D: Dinner | SD: Special Dinner

 In the morning, we will visit the Marukin Soy Sauce Museum.
 Soy sauce has been very famous in Shodo Island for many years.
 We will learn the history of soy sauce and how soy sauce was made in ancient times.
 Besides tasting soy sauce, we will have Soy Sauce Ice Cream at the museum.
 Soy sauce ice cream is a mixture of salty and sweet.
 After enjoying a special Shodo Island Teishoku for lunch, we will enjoy the Olive Park, a working olive grove.
 Shodo Island is the birth place of olive cultivation in Japan.
 Then, we will visit the Kankakei Gorge (SamuKasumiKei), a nationally-designated Place of Scenic Beauty on the island.
 Kankakei Gorge is ranked as one of Japan’s three most beautiful gorges and is particularly spectacular during the autumn season, which usually takes place in the second half of November.
 On Kankakei Ropeway, we will experience the stunning views of the Kankakei Gorge and the Inland Sea (Seto Naikai).
 Then we will head to Choshikei Monkey Park where we can observe the monkeys or feed them from a special feeding area.
 After a 15 minute walk beyond the monkey park, we will be able to have a beautiful view of the island and the Seto Inland Sea.

 After breakfast, we will transfer to Fukuda Port to board a ferry to Himeji Port.
 Himeji, originally a castle town in Japan, is home to Himeji Castle, a UNESCO World Heritage Site, also known as the “White Heron” Castle and the largest castle in Japan.
 Himeji Castle is famous not only for its main tower but also for its highly effective and complicated defense design.
 Afterwards, we head out to Kobe, the capital of Hyogo Prefecture.
-Our lunch today features Kobe Beef.
 Then, we will enjoy stunning terraced gardens and heated greenhouses at the Kobe Nunobiki Herb Garden & Ropeway.
 We will also visit the Kobe Mosaic Mall, a popular shopping mall with beautiful scenic views of the city of Kobe.
-We can enjoy our dinner in this mall.
+Our dinner today features Kobe Beef.

 After breakfast, we will proceed to Osaka.
 First, we will transfer to Kuromon Ichiba, a lively covered market which stretches for 580 meters in Osaka’s Chuo Ward.
 One reason for the market’s popularity is that many stalls will prepare, cook and serve their food to you right on the spot.
 This makes it an excellent venue for strolling, sampling, and snacking on a delicious variety of fresh market foods.
 We will enjoy our own lunch here.
 After that, we will enjoy our shopping in Shinsaibashi, the largest and best known shopping area in Osaka where many boutiques and specialty shops attract local people and visitors.
 The Shinsaibashi evolved from the arcaded streets “Shinsaibashi Shopping Street”.
 With a history of 380 years, it was already an established shopping area in the Edo Period.
 Shops of all kinds and for all ages line the street, a roofed arcade 600 meters long.
 Dōtonbori is another principal tourist destination in Osaka.
 One of the area’s most prominent landmarks is “The Glico Man”, a billboard for confectionery company Glico displaying the image of a runner crossing the finish line and is an icon of Osaka within Japan.
 After a long day, we will transfer to Kansai International Airport for our return flight to Honolulu, taking with us lasting memories of this wonderful trip.